ArcaEge/embedded-engine/README.md

 A Rust-based basic pixel game engine that can compile to both WASM and to bare metal on the RP2040, using a HTML canvas or an SSD1306 for display output.
 The goal is to support basic 3D graphics in the future.

+Features (working):

+- Compiling to both WASM and RP2040
+- Framebuffer

+Features (not yet implemented):

+- Inputs
+- Sprites
+  - Collisions
+- 3D??
+- Async on the RP2040 side

 ## Build/run

 ### Pico